 Once you’ve got the first coat of your edges done, then you can go back and fill in the rest.
 We used some small 6″ rollers since we were doing relatively small areas.

-Remember that things will probably take two coats – especially the darker colors and where two colors overlap – so the second time around your task will be to carefully follow your own edges.
-But frankly, we found that easier because at least you’ve already figured out your curves.
+Remember that things will probably take two coats – especially the darker colors and where two colors overlap.
+So be careful follow your own edges on your second pass.
+But don’t worry, we found that easier because at least you’ve already figured out your curves.

-Once your second coat is done on everything, you may be done.
+Once your second coat is done on everything, you MAY be done.
 But it’s always good to step back and take one last look at everything.
-Our daughter thought the dark blue circle was looking too much like a big blue sun just barely peeking out in the corner, so we took some artistic license and repainted the top edge so that it curved out and was a lot less ball-like.
+Our daughter thought the darkest blue section was looking too much like a big blue sun just barely peeking out in the corner, so we took some artistic license and repainted the top edge so that it curved out and was a lot less ball-like.

 Again, you may not need to this, but we were glad we had kept our brushes in ziplock bags throughout this process so it was easy to subtly adjust some of the sections.
 This is also why it’s good to minimize those “ridges” along the edges, since they might give away places where you originally painted your line but later shifted things a bit.

 Then they just used a pencil and sketched on the wall itself, stepping back to see what they liked – and erasing (either with a pencil eraser or a Magic Eraser) whatever doodle they didn’t love.
-You can also touch things up with the original wall colors that you used for the base layer of the mural, so nothing is permanent, which is GREAT!
 This is actually pretty hard to mess up because if you don’t like it you can just paint over it and “delete” it.

-And here’s that doodle filled in with the same leftover paint that we had on hand from the base layers of the mural.
+Then we filled in the pencil doodles with the same paint that we had used on the stripes of the mural.
 It took about 2-3 coats of paint applied with a small paintbrush to get nice crisp coverage, but once it’s all filled in and even, it looks great.
-So don’t panic after one coat if things look spotty and you worry that you ruined things – just press on until you’ve got a few more coats on the wall, which is when it’ll look a lot more finished & crisp.

-We love that this painting project makes so much sense of that big wall without us having to rely on a large frame gallery or too-tall inaccessible bookshelf situation to fill it in – and it’s easy enough to change if our daughter ever wants to add more or subtract something down the line (it’s just paint!).
+A mural painting project like this makes so much sense of that big wall without us having to rely on a large frame gallery or too-tall inaccessible bookshelf situation to fill it in.
+Plus, it’s easy enough to change if our daughter ever wants to add more or subtract something down the line (it’s just paint!).

 P.S.
 To follow along with our entire reno of this house, you can see every single update we’ve made right here in this FL House archive.